 This Compensation Discussion and Analysis has been prepared in order to provide a summary of the policies and procedures established by the Company in reviewing and determining compensation for our executive officers.
-Specifically, the following discussion will outline, among other things, the objectives of executive compensation, the elements of executive compensation, how determinations are made as to specific elements of, and total, executive compensation, severance and change-in-control payments, and executive officer involvement in setting executive compensation.
+Specifically, the following discussion outlines, among other things, the objectives of executive compensation, the elements of executive compensation, how determinations are made as to specific elements of, and total, executive compensation, severance and change-incontrol payments, and executive officer involvement in setting executive compensation.

-It is the intent of the Company, through the efforts of the Compensation Committee, to:
+It is the intent of the Company, through the efforts of the Compensation and Talent Management Committee, to:

-- · motivate our leaders to deliver a high degree of business performance and ensure that their interests are closely aligned with those of our investors: - · attract and retain highly qualified senior leaders who can drive a global enterprise to success in today's competitive marketplace; - · differentiate compensation so that it varies based on individual and team performance; - establish executive compensation that is competitive with the compensation offered by similarly-situated companies; - · focus management on both the Company's short-term and long-term strategy, performance and success; and - · assess the Company's risks, if any, related to its compensation practices and programs.
+- motivate our business leaders to deliver a high degree of business performance and ensure that their interests are closely aligned with those of our stockholders; - · attract and retain highly qualified senior leaders who can drive a global enterprise to success in today's competitive marketplace; - · establish executive compensation that is competitive with the compensation offered by similarly-situated companies; - focus management on both the Company's short-term and long-term strategy, performance and success; - · maintain practices that support good governance; and - · assess the Company's risks, if any, related to its compensation practices and programs.